dartmouth-dltg/local_contexts_projects/README.md

 ## Using the Plugin
 This plugin adds a new subrecord to resources, accessions, archival objects, and digital objects:
 Institution Notices.
-At this point, there is only one defined Institution Notice available:
-Attribution Incomplete.

-On the PUI side, if the config option to display the Open to Collaborate Notice has been set, then the PUI homepage will display the Notice with the associated icon below the search area.
-If a resource, accession, archival object, or digital object has an Attribution Incomplete Notice attached, that notice will be displayed (with icon) below the initial descriptive metadata for that object.
+The subrecord contains one field - the Local Contexts Project Id.
+In view mode, there is a button which fetches the data associated with the project id and displays all BC Labels, TK Labels, Notices, & Institution Notices associated with the project.

+On the PUI side, the icons for the labels & notices will be appended to the title of the object.
+Fuller descriptions of the labels (including translations) will be added to the object description area.

-EAD, EAD3, & PDF exports for the staff & PUI have also been customized to include Institution Notices.
+EAD, EAD3, & PDF exports for the staff & PUI have also been customized.
+These add a note section which includes a link to the public facing description of the project.
-These display much like the page view in the PUI.

 See the `samples` directory in the plugin for sample exports and screenshots.

 ## Reports
-The plugin adds an additional report: Institution Notices List.
-The report generates a list of all Institution Notices and their associated primary type (resource, accession, archival object, and digital object), respectively.
+The plugin adds an additional report: Local Contexts List.
+The report generates a list of all project ids and their associated primary type (resource, accession, archival object, and digital object), respectively.

 ## Core Overrides